Real-time Scattering in \phi^4 Theory using Matrix Product States: Introduction

 Quantum field theory (QFT) provides the standard framework for describing relativistic many-body systems and phase transitions~\cite{peskin1995qft,lancaster2014qft, coleman2018lectures,tong2006qft}.
 A paradigmatic example is the quartic interaction model, or $\phi^4$ theory~\cite{campbell2019phi4}, whose action in $(1+1)$ dimensions reads

-where $\phi(x)$ is a real scalar field, $\mu^2$ is the bare mass-squared parameter, and $\lambda>0$ controls the strength of the quartic self-interaction.
+where $\mathcal{L}_{\phi^4}$ is the Lagrangian density, $\phi \equiv \phi(x)$ is a real scalar field, $m$ is the mass parameter, and $g>0$ controls the strength of the quartic self-interaction.
 The $\phi^4$ model underlies the field-theoretic description of classical and quantum critical phenomena~\cite{huang1987statistical,Cardy1996Scaling, sachdev2011qpt,kleinert2000critical} and provides a canonical realization of Ising universality in $(1+1)$ dimensions~\cite{simon1973phi4ising, campbell2019phi4}.

-Despite the success of perturbative techniques such as Feynman diagrams~\cite{feyn54,Dyson1949-RadiationTheories} and renormalization-group methods~\cite{Wilson1971-RG-I}, they offer limited access to real-time dynamics and strongly coupled regimes, leaving nonperturbative information about scattering processes typically extracted from collider experiments (e.g., the SPS, Tevatron, and LHC) rather than from first-principles calculations.
+Despite the success of perturbative techniques such as Feynman diagrams~\cite{feyn54,Dyson1949RadiationTheories} and renormalization-group methods~\cite{Wilson1971-RG-I}, they offer limited access to real-time dynamics and strongly coupled regimes, leaving nonperturbative information about scattering processes typically extracted from collider experiments (e.g., the SPS, Tevatron, and LHC) rather than from first-principles calculations.

-In two dimensions, complementary nonperturbative insights into scattering and resonance structure can be obtained from the analytic $S$-matrix program and integrable deformations of Ising field theory~\cite{karowski1978twoparticle, fonseca2003isingcut,delfino1995spinspin,Fonseca2001-IFTAnalyticFreeEnergy, Delfino2006-DecayAboveThreshold, gabai2022isingSMatrix,mizera2023analyticSmatrix}, but these approaches do not directly address real-time wave-packet dynamics in a given microscopic Hamiltonian.
+In two dimensions, complementary nonperturbative insights into scattering and resonance structure can be obtained from the analytic $S$-matrix program and integrable deformations of Ising field theory~\cite{karowski1978twoparticle, McCoy:1978ta,delfino1995spinspin,Fonseca2001-IFTAnalyticFreeEnergy, Delfino2006-DecayAboveThreshold, gabai2022isingSMatrix,mizera2023analyticSmatrix}, but these approaches do not directly address real-time wave-packet dynamics in a given microscopic Hamiltonian.

 In parallel, there is a growing effort to compute real-time scattering amplitudes directly on quantum computers.
 Algorithmic proposals for simulating scattering in scalar quantum field theories on fault-tolerant devices have been put forward in Ref.~\cite{jordan2012quantumScattering}, and recent proof-of-principle digital quantum simulations have begun to implement scattering dynamics for scalar and Ising-like field theories using up to $\mathcal{O}(10^2)$ qubits, W-state encodings, and Hamiltonian truncation on noisy intermediate-scale hardware~\cite{zemlevskiy2025-scalableScalarScattering,farrell2025-WstatesScattering,ingoldby2025-HTscattering}.
+While Hamiltonian truncation has successfully established high-precision benchmarks for the static phase diagram~\cite{RychkovSlavaVitaleLorenzoHAMTRUN}, tensor network methods provide a more direct route to simulating real-time dynamics in the thermodynamic limit.